j-san/beatle-bot/README.md

 \____/  \___| \___| \__||_| \___|\____/  \___/  \__|
 ```

-Code your bots AI and lets them build your game.
+Code your bots and let them build your game.

 Documentation